Family: leather, oriental, powdery

 Cuir Beluga collection

 With a pun on the French expression "l'art et la manière," the art and manner, Guerlain instituted in 2005 its exclusive line of haute parfumerie, L'Art & la Matière, dedicated to creative Eau de Parfum reflections on raw materials.
-The fragrances were officially signed by various outside perfumers under supervision of Guerlain's Sylvaine Delacourte, which was only an avowal of what already had been going on for years behind the Guerlain curtain.
+The fragrances were officially signed by various outside perfumers under supervision of Guerlain's then artistic director Sylvaine Delacourte, which was only an avowal of what already had been going on for years behind the Guerlain curtain.
 The first three L'Art & la Matière perfumes featured rose (Rose Barbare), angelica (Angélique Noire), and leather (Cuir Beluga).
 The line proposed a chicly self-conscious and architectural style that demonstratively veered off from Guerlain's rounded, epic tradition, presumably for the purpose of having a say in the growing niche market.

 The niche trend in perfumery, often attributed to Serge Lutens, first arose as a backlash against commercial top notes and conventional wisdom, and as a pursuit of consumers' general interest in uniqueness, quality and minimalism.
 While uniqueness and quality rhymes with Guerlain, minimalism fundamentally does not, and there have been mixed reactions to the L'Art & la Matière fragrances.
 Some saw them as pretentious luxury more than real perfume art and too sketchy to deserve the Guerlain name, while others embraced the intention which is to let the materials and their beauty speak for themselves, without too much abstraction or adornment.
 The use of the name of a single select raw material with an artful adjective attached to it was burrowed from Serge Lutens too, and maybe Guerlain should have stuck to its classic, non-descriptive fantasy names instead, because some visitors to the Paris boutiques seemed disappointed to find that Rose Barbare really wasn't barbaric, Angélique Noire not black, and Cuir Beluga didn't smell like leather.